 This theme of salvation through water and Spirit pops up again when Paul is writing to Titus.
 Paul gives Titus a simple description of the ingredients of salvation and notice the water and spirit words again.
 “He saved us, not because of deeds done by us in righteousness, but in virtue of his own mercy, by the washing of regeneration and renewal in the Holy Spirit” (Titus 3:5).
 Notice that God’s saving of humanity is done through washing, a reference to water, and the spirit.

 There is yet another example with Peter.
 The day of Pentecost is celebrated in the Old Testament as the day the Holy Spirit comes down to the people.
 And it was on this day that Peter delivered his sermon to the crowd of 3,000 people.
 After Peter’s sermon, the people asked Peter what they should do to receive this new salvation/new creation.
 Did Peter say, all you have to do is believe?
 Or, all you have to do is accept Jesus as your personal Lord and Savior?
 No, he didn’t.
 Peter responded to the crowd’s straightforward question with a straightforward answer.
 “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins and you shall receive the gift of the Holy Spirit” (Acts 2: 37-38).
-So, on the day the Holy Spirit came down about 3,000 people went into the water of baptism.
+Hmmm….water and spirit again!
+Thus, on the day the Holy Spirit came down about 3,000 people went into the water of baptism.

 Even in Jesus’ miracles we see the significance of water.
 Jesus had 100 different ways he could have performed his first sign.
 Yet, he chooses to use water to perform his first miracle in John 2.
 When they ran out of wine he chose to use water.
 Also, this was not just any water but the water of the Jewish rights of purification (see John 2:6).
 We can trace this water back to Numbers 19:11-12.
 This water was to be used under the Law of Moses to cleanse people from their defilement or impurity.
-Additionally, this purificatioin water was to be provided on the third and seventh day.
+Additionally, this purification water was to be provided on the third and seventh day.
 Curiously, John lets us know that when Jesus performed this miracle, it was on the third day (see John 2:1) and also it was the seventh day of John’s chronology of days (see John’s succession of days John 1:29, 35, 43, and 2:1 added up = day 7)

 I can go on and on with other examples in which water is used to cleanse and recreate a person or an entity as this happened to the apostle Paul (see Acts 22:11-16, 9:10-19) and to Jesus’ bride, the Church (Ephesians 5:26), but I think you get the point.
 It should also be obvious that the water in baptism is no mere symbol.
-If all the water references in the Bible indicate an event that really happened, and that the water effected physically reality, to read water as simply a symbol would be to miss the importance of what water actually does.
-In short, because water actually does something in the physical realm in science, therefore, water actually does something in the spiritual realm of a person’s soul.
+If all the water references in the Bible indicate an event that really happened, and that the water affected physically reality, to read water as simply a symbol would be to miss the importance of what water actually does.
+In short, because water actually does something in the physical realm of science, therefore, water actually does something in the spiritual realm of a person’s soul.
 Indeed, the effects of water in baptism is greater than the effects of water on the earthly level.
 The presence of water in the earthly sense allows finite life of the body to exist while water in baptism ushers in eternal life of the soul.

 Do we begin to see the pattern that just as water is necessary for physical human life to thrive in the material realm so too is water necessary to thrive for a person’s soul in the immaterial realm.
-No wonder as water cleans physical dirt off the body that baptism cleans the soul of the person.
+No wonder as water cleans physical dirt off the body that baptism cleanses the soul of the person.
 Recall the analogy of the book – if you change the words of the book, you change the meaning of the book – and vice versa.
 In baptism, the words the book is water (physical) and the meaning of the book is the soul of that human person (non-physical).

 Recall that scientists have indicated that the very way the hydrogen and oxygen are bonded together creates the importance and uniqueness of water.
 Isn’t it now interesting to see that in the theological sense the spirit is always associated with water to perform the internal cleansing of the soul?
 Isn’t it also likely that the mystery of why hydrogen and oxygen are bonded in this very way in the physical realm in is most likely an echo of that spirit that always accompanies water in the spiritual realm?